 To determine priority for publication under 37 C.F.R. §2.83, an application filed in the United States under §44(d) will be treated as if it were filed in the United States on the same date as the filing in the foreign country.
 The §44(d) application will receive priority over any application filed after the §44(d) applicant’s priority filing date that might otherwise be a possible bar to registration under §2(d) of the Trademark Act due to a likelihood of confusion.
 See TMEP §§1208 et seq. regarding conflicting marks in pending applications.

-However, if the conflicting mark has already registered, the USPTO does not have the authority to cancel the registration sua sponte.
-The §44(d) applicant must take action to enforce its priority rights, e.g., by filing a petition to cancel the registration with the Trademark Trial and Appeal Board.
+However, if the conflicting mark has already registered, the USPTO does not act to cancel the registration sua sponte.
+The §44(d) applicant may seek to cancel the registration by filing a petition for cancellation with the Trademark Trial and Appeal Board.